LearnWeb3DAO/Merkle-Trees/README.md

 ## Use Cases in Smart Contracts
 Since the Verifier does not need to store the entire Merkle Tree to verify if something is a part of it, Merkle Trees actually come in quite handy for certain things.

 In Sophomore, we created a Whitelist dApp that stored user addresses in a mapping.
 While that approach works, storing data in smart contract storage is by far the most expensive thing you can do in terms of gas.
 So what if you had to store 1000 addresses?
-What if 10,000?
-What about 100,000? 🤯
+What about 10,000, or 100,000? 🤯

 At that point, utilizing smart contract storage directly is just infeasible and can easily cost millions of dollars just to whitelist people.
 On the other hand, you could build up a Merkle Tree and just store the Merkle Root value in the contract - a measly `bytes32` value.
 In this scenario, the contract is now the `Verifier`, and users who wish to use their whitelist spot for minting NFTs, let's say, become the `Provers` proving that they are indeed part of the whitelist.
 Let's see how this would work.